-Phosphorous and nitrogen are two chemical stressors prioritized by EPA and DWQ.
+Phosphorous and nitrogen are two chemical stressors prioritized by USEPA and DWQ.
 Although nutrients occur naturally in surface waters and are necessary to support aquatic life, high concentrations can cause excessive primary production, which sometimes leads to low oxygen levels in the water that fish and other aquatic organisms need to survive.
 Excessive nutrients can also cause problems with taste, odor, and overall aesthetics, which impede recreation, reduce property values, and can lead to increased drinking water treatment costs.
-In lakes, excess primary productivity leads to algal blooms typically dominated by cyanobacteria, which emit harmful toxins that have resulted in death to livestock and pets in the state.
+In lakes, excess primary productivity leads to algal blooms typically dominated by cyanobacteria which emit harmful toxins that have resulted in death to livestock and pets in the State.
 Additionally, when these conditions occur, the shading by the algal cover limits vegetation growth.
-Vegetation growth, especially in the shallow areas of a lake, is especially helpful to aquatic organisms and limits suspended sediments (for more, see the Physical Stressor Metrics section below).
-In Utah lakes, approximately 75% of areas have both phosphorus and nitrogen in FAIR condition.
-The high number indicates that a large proportion of lakes have elevated values of these nutrients, and may be at risk for affecting the water quality and biological life.
+Vegetation growth, especially in the shallow areas of a lake, is especially helpful to aquatic organisms and limit suspended sediments (more discussed in the physical stressor section below).
+In Utah lakes, approximately 75% of areas have both phosphorus and nitrogen in fair condition.
+The high number indicates a large proportion of lakes have elevated values of these nutrients and may be at risk for affecting the water quality and biological life.

-Figure 3-8.
-Percentage of Utah's lake areas in GOOD, FAIR, and POOR condition for chemicalstressor variables.
+Figure 8.
+Percentage of Utah's lake areas in "good", "fair", and "poor" condition for stressor variables.